 - E. Any information relating to a client must be held in strict compliance with HIPAA regulations.
 On written assignments, no personal identifying information is to be included. - F. The student must adhere to the Statement of Professional Conduct/American Nurses Association Code of Ethics.
-Violations may be cause for dismissal from the nursing major. - G. Students are required to complete all assigned clinical days in order to meet course objectives and earn a passing grade. - H. If the University cancels classes, the clinical instructor will determine if clinical is canceled or not.
+Violations may be the cause for dismissal from the nursing major. - G. The student must adhere to the nursing department drug policy (see Appendix A for the policy page 60). - H. Students are required to complete all assigned clinical days to meet course objectives and earn a passing grade.
+When a make-up clinical is required, the student will be assessed a \$50 per hour fee. - If the University cancels classes, the clinical instructor will determine if clinical is canceled or not.

-I. Absences:
+J. Absences:

-- If the student is absent from clinical due to illness, it is the student's responsibility to inform the clinical instructor prior to the experience.
-Specific expectations will be outlined in each course syllabus. - Unexcused absences or tardiness are unacceptable.
-Tardiness is defined as arriving later than scheduled start time and may be counted as absence at the discretion of the instructor.
-The student may be dismissed from clinical and will be required to make up the clinical hours. - Absences for reasons other than illness must be arranged in advance in consultation with the clinical instructor. - 4.
+- 1. If the student is absent from clinical due to illness, it is the student's responsibility to inform the clinical instructor prior to the experience.
+Specific expectations will be outlined in each course syllabus. - 2.
+Unexcused absences or tardiness are unacceptable.
+Tardiness is defined as arriving later than the scheduled start time and may be counted as absence at the discretion of the instructor.
+The student may be dismissed from clinical and will be required to make up the clinical hours.
+The student will be assessed \$50 per hour for the make-up clinical hours.
+The instructor will complete the "Professional Conduct Concerns Document" (see page 56 of this document) and meet with the student to form an action plan. - 3.
+Absences for reasons other than illness must be arranged in advance in consultation with the clinical instructor. - 4.
 Excused absences are defined as those in which the student made prior arrangements with the clinical instructor regarding the need to make a schedule change for an assigned clinical or lab experience. - 5.
-The student is expected to assume the responsibility for all work missed during absences from clinical experience.
+The student is expected to assume responsibility for all work missed during absences from clinical experience.
 Consultation with the instructor is required. - Students who have more than two clinical absences, whether excused or unexcused, are in jeopardy of failing the course.
-A clinical failure will result in course failure and a need to repeat both the theory and clinical portions of the class. - Pass/fail clinical grades are determined according to attendance and demonstration of mastery of skills.
+A clinical failure will result in course failure and a need to repeat both the theory and clinical portions of the class. - 7.
+Pass/fail clinical grades are determined according to attendance and demonstration of mastery of skills.
 A failure in clinical will result in a grade of no higher than a D in the didactic portion of the course.